neuralmagic/deepsparse/docs/use-cases/cv/embedding-extraction.md

 - Second, as with all DeepSparse Pipelines, it handles pre-processing such that you can pass raw input.
 You will notice that in addition to the typical task argument used in `Pipeline.create()`, the Embedding Extraction Pipeline includes a `base_task` argument.
 This argument tells the Pipeline the domain of the model, such that the Pipeline can figure out what pre-processing to do.

-This is an example of extracting the last layer from ResNet-50:

 Download an image to use with the Pipeline.
 ```bash
 wget https://huggingface.co/spaces/neuralmagic/image-classification/resolve/main/lion.jpeg
 ```

-Run the following to extract the embedding:
+This is an example of extracting the last layer from ResNet-50:

 ```python
 from deepsparse import Pipeline